 It has staff across NSW and can provide support by way of referrals, liaising with other services (State and Federal) and delivering initiatives tailored to the particular need of the community.
 They work closely with other partners such as the NSW Rural Assistance Authority, Rural Financial Counsellors, the Rural Adversity Mental Health Program (RAMHP) and the Local Lands Services to do this.

-Rural Financial Counsellors provides free and impartial rural financial counselling to eligible primary producers, including aquaculture farmers and small rural businesses.
+Rural Financial Counsellors provide free and impartial rural financial counselling to eligible primary producers, including aquaculture farmers and small rural businesses.
 This service can assist in your disaster initiative applications.

 Your nearest NSW Service Customer Care Centre can also assist with your disaster initiative applications.